 Dr. Mattison is currently completing a book on virtue ethics and the Sermon on the Mount entitled Virtue, Happiness, and the Sermon on the Mount.

-Besides having served in leadership roles in the Ethics and Catholic Theology Group and Moral Theology Groups at the Society of Christian Ethics and Catholic Theological Society of America, respectively, Dr. Mattison co-founded and served as Executive Director of the New Wine, New Wineskins symposium for pre-tenure Catholic moral theologians held annually at the University of Notre Dame. he currently serves as Associate Dean for Undergraduate Studies at the School of Theology and Religious Studies at The Catholic University of America.
+Besides having served in leadership roles in the Ethics and Catholic Theology Group and Moral Theology Groups at the Society of Christian Ethics and Catholic Theological Society of America, respectively, Dr. Mattison co-founded and served as Executive Director of the New Wine, New Wineskins symposium for pre-tenure Catholic moral theologians held annually at the University of Notre Dame. he currently serves as Interim Dean at the School of Theology and Religious Studies at The Catholic University of America.

 Areas of Expertise